CS2103AUG2016-W10-C2/addressbook-level4/docs/AboutUs.md

 *Extensions*

 2a.
 User attempts to add an invalid tag
 >2a1.
-TodoList tells the user that the tag name is invalid
+QriorityQ tells the user that the tag name is invalid
 >
 >Use Case Ends